-Don't assume it's out of reach; people commonly say "can't" when they mean "won't," and "couldn't" when they mean "wouldn't."
+Don't assume it's out of reach; people commonly say can't when they mean won't, and couldn't when they mean wouldn't.
 No one asks "Could you marry me?"
 Of course they could.
 The real question is "Would you marry me?"
 And when they say, "Oh, I can't do that," they mean, "I'm not going to do that.
 I could, but I won't."
 Why?
 Again, fear-and reaction to that fear.
 Follow your Love instead.
 As James Joyce says, "Better pass boldly into that other world, in the full glory of some passion."
-If nothing else, try-not trying is guaranteed to fail.

 Look at what you can do, not what you can't do.
 Be proactive, not reactive.
-Don't let yourself be the mirror.
+Don't be the mirror.
 Let the world mirror your passion.